Erica Mena Flaunts Cleavage In Tight White Swimsuit

-Erica Mena has been keeping up a steady stream of sexy swimsuit pics on her Instagram since five days ago, and in her newest post, she kept it rolling with a three-part photo series.
+Erica Mena has been keeping up a steady stream of sexy swimsuit pics on her Instagram for that last five days, and in her newest post, she kept it rolling with a three-part photo series.
 She rocked a tiny one-piece swimsuit that allowed her to show off her curves, and in particular, her cleavage was hard to miss.

 In the first image of the series, she posed in front of a white wall and stood facing the camera straight-on and her feet together.
 She added drama as she closed her eyes and placed her right hand on the side of her head.

-Her swimsuit had a plunging scoop neckline that left her chest on show, and it had a high leg cut that offered a racy vibe to her look.
+Her swimsuit had a plunging scoop neckline that put her chest on show, and it had a high leg cut that offered a racy vibe to her look.
 Her sides were left exposed thanks to a couple of large cutouts, and it had a thong cut in the back.

 Erica sported a colorful makeup application that seemingly included purple eyeshadow, a pop of white under her brows, dark pink blush, and pink lipstick.
 The only visible accessory she wore were her stud earrings that caught the light and glimmered.